larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 furthering the goals of the IETF as an organization {{!RFC3935}}
 in a manner consistent with the policy laid out in {{!RFC7154}}.

+The IETF is an open standards organization with a discussion-based rough consensus process, a non-normative description of which is in {{?RFC7282}}.
+Engaged, respectful discussion that is within the scope of an IETF forum should therefore notbe considered disruptive, nor should someone be considered disruptive solely because they are outside the rough consensus.

 Disagreement and diverse points of view within any standards organization are to be expected, and are even healthy.
 The IETF is no exception.
 {{?RFC7282}} provides non-normative guidance on the consensus process.